YuangFeng/SNS_groupwork/README.md

 Some commnly used functions that has imported to interface file.

 Datasets folder:
-Contain 2 datasets. 'allSeasons - PremData - complete data.csv' is the dataset after cleaning.
-1502b.csv is the data set contains extra new features created.
+Contain 2 datasets. 'allSeasons - PremData - complete data.csv' is the original dataset after cleaning.
+1502b.csv is the dataset contains extra new features created.

 Models folder:
 Contains various codes for training models(CNN, FFN, SVM, RF XGBoost).